-Tours can be set up with a luxury transportation upgrade, if you wish.
-Seeing Las Vegas from above at night, with the bright lights of the city against the dark backdrop of the desert and mountains is breathtaking.
+Tours can be set up with a luxury transportation upgrade if you wish.
+Seeing Las Vegas from above at night, with the city’s bright lights against the dark backdrop of the desert and mountains, is breathtaking.

 And if you want to go a little farther, there are helicopter tours offered for the Grand Canyon and Hoover Dam, too, all leaving from a city helipad.
 Prices vary by company and tour, but the city night tour is around $85.

 I hope this post has been helpful as you plan your itinerary and the things you’ll see and do while in Vegas in winter.

 There are so many fun and entertaining options, regardless of whether you are coming for the holidays in December, escaping the cold in January, or for a romantic vacation in February.
 Las Vegas is a wonderful winter destination for everyone—singles, couples, or families.